| Title: | Aggregation Operators and Preordered Sets |

 it produces 2 numeric values.
 Thus, it should be projected to one dimension.

-However, you may set the
+However, you may set the projection argument

-so as to obtain the 2-dimensional index
+to identity so as to obtain the 2-dimensional index

 If a non-increasingly sorted vector is given, the function has O(n) run-time